Buying and selling crypto | Robinhood

 Pattern day trading

-You don’t have to worry about day trading limits on crypto because they’re not regulated by FINRA or the SEC like stocks and options.
+Crypto isn’t subject to pattern day trading regulations, because it isn’t regulated by FINRA or the SEC like stocks and options.

 Robinhood Crypto and Robinhood Financial